MicrosoftDocs/learn/learn-pr/azure/optimize-performance-and-costs-using-azure-disk-storage/includes/3-understanding-disk-performance-characteristics.md

 ## Disk IO capping

 You might come across other situations where the storage solution does not meet the application demands.
-However, this time the bottleneck might be caused because of the selection of an incorrect performance tier of the disks. <!--Marjan, please check the edits to the previous sentence-->
+However, this time the bottleneck might be caused because of the selection of an incorrect performance tier of the disks.

 Consider the same example where the application requires 15000 IOPS from the VM, and you have chosen the following setup: